Aloha Visitor, welcome to

 1.1.
 About this Text

-I created this as a slide-based presentation for the Helmholtz AI Food for Thought seminar in order to introduce researchers from various backgrounds to JAX.
+I created this as a slide-based presentation for the Helmholtz AI Food for Thought seminar on December 02, 2021, in order to introduce researchers from various backgrounds to JAX.
 This text was produced from the same Org source, with some extra commentary text interleaved.
 That’s why the text may feel choppy at times and code snippets are more compressed instead of following good style.
 I tried my best to explain everything I mentioned in the presentation as well.

 Also, this is the “extended edition”, including many more code snippets as well as some behind-the-scenes stuff.
 This way, everything should be reproducible and you should have a good base reference in case you decide to pick up JAX.